 - Once your loved one enters treatment, make yourself available to your loved one and to treatment center staff.
 Stay in contact with your loved one via phone, e-mail, and hand-written letters.

 Why Consider Treatment for Prescription Drug Abuse at Twelve Oaks Recovery Center in Northwest Florida

 Prescription drug abuse is a progressive and possibly fatal form of substance abuse.
 Those who struggle with it are vulnerable to upset in nearly every area of their lives, including relationship strain, divorce, and loss of child custody.
 Prescription drug abuse also can affect one’s professional life, causing poor work performance and possible job loss.
 Financial trouble, chronic unemployment, and even homelessness are within the realm of possibility.
 Prescription drug abuse can also cause numerous physiological problems as well, including organ damage, cardiovascular damage, sexual dysfunction, cognitive decline, or death from suicide or overdose.
-Though the consequences of prescription drug abuse can be dire, many of them can be avoided altogether if one seeks proper treatment and is able to escape the grip of addiction.
+Though the consequences of prescription drug abuse can be dire, many of them can be avoided altogether if one seeks proper rehab treatment and is able to escape the grip of addiction.

 Types of Prescription Drug Abuse Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol, including an addiction to prescription medication(s).
+Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to prescription medication(s).
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their prescription drug abuse problem.